kubernetes/enhancements/keps/sig-docs/1326-third-party-content-in-docs/README.md

 ## Summary

-This KEP seeks consensus on how Kubernetes docs handle two types of content:
+This KEP ~seeks to reach consensus on~ defines how Kubernetes docs handle two types of content:

 1. Content from or about third-party providers ("third-party content")

-Minimize and eliminate third-party content except when necessary for Kubernetes to function in-project.
+   _Minimize and eliminate third-party content except when necessary for Kubernetes to function in-project._

 2. Content hosted on multiple sites ("dual-sourced content")

-Minimize and eliminate dual-sourced content except when necessary for Kubernetes to function in-project.
+   _Minimize and eliminate dual-sourced content except when necessary for Kubernetes to function in-project._

 **Note:** This KEP defines "in project" to mean projects in the Kubernetes organization which includes the [kubernetes](https://github.com/kubernetes),